Quarantine pests

 Symptoms

 Adult individuals like to infest the sunlit parts of host plants where they chew holes on leaves and the petals of flowers.
-The Japanese beetle is gregarious and creates clusters when there are a number of individuals.
+The Japanese beetle is gregarious and aggregates when there are a number of individuals.
 Clusters of beetles can be seen on infested leaves, flowers or fruit.
 The infestation usually begins at the top of the plant and the beetles then work their way downwards.
 In the event of severe infestation with a large number of beetles, they can chew the leaves so much that only the midrib remains.
 Infested leaves turn brown and may fall off.
-Whole plants can be eaten up if there is a large beetle population.
+Whole plants can be consumed when there is a large beetle population.

 The larvae cause damage by chewing on the roots of the host plants, giving rise to various symptoms depending on the variety of plant.